Skip to content

 bool bool

-True if the Set and the other set have no elements in common, False otherwise.
+True if no common elements exist, False otherwise.

 True